KyawYeThu-11/DyGLib/README.md

 ## Notes
+- You can directly see our results by running the cells under `Testing` sections of the two training notebooks with the checkpoints from `saved_models` folder after running necessary cells.
+- Our code can be run either using CPU or GPU although we trained our models with GPU.
+    - We ensured that the session doesn't crash due to memory overflow, but if it happens, please restart the session and train again.
+    - If you train the models, note that `load_checkpoint` parameter is `False` by default.

-We chose not to include the raw fMRI image files (in the format of `.nii.gz`) in the submission since there are 50 raw images each with the size of around 250MB.
+- We chose not to include the raw fMRI image files (in the format of `.nii.gz`) in the submission since there are 50 raw images each with the size of around 250MB.
 It would take a lot of time to unzip the files and upload it on Google Colab environment.
-Therefore, we omitted the code for loading the raw fMRI image, generating a functional connectivity (FC) matrix and a binary adjacency matrix.
-The .csv files in DG_data folder contains the information of each edge in the binary adjacency matrices.
+Hence, to generate data by yourself using `Dataset.ipynb`, please add a shortcut to our folder, [CS471 Project](https://drive.google.com/drive/folders/1VMn57KmlJ20DlviBlGufDC7vgdWIR9ni?usp=sharing), to your own drive first.
+The details are described in the notebook.

-If you have any further inquiries about preprocessing fMRI images, please contact Junyup Kim (ytrewq271828@kaist.ac.kr).
+- If you have any further inquiries about preprocessing fMRI images, please contact Junyup Kim (ytrewq271828@kaist.ac.kr) or Kyaw Ye Thu (kyawyethu@kaist.ac.kr).

 ## References
 [<a name="1">1</a>] Learning dynamic graph representation of brain connectome with spatio-temporal attention, Kim et al., NeurIPS 2021.